 At Drs. of Smiles, we are serious about dental emergencies.
 No matter when accidents or other issues happen, you don’t have to live with them.
-Call us at 480-834-6991; we have someone on call 24 hours a day.
-Drs of Smiles serves Phoenix, Mesa, Gilbert and surrounding areas.
+Call us at (480) 834-6991.
+Drs of Smiles serves Phoenix, Mesa, Gilbert, and surrounding areas.

 We are open 6 days a week, Monday through Saturday, with a doctor on call for after-hour emergencies.